 What is mebendazole?

-Mebendazole is a type of an anti-worm medication (an antihelminthic).
+Mebendazole is a type of anti-worm medication (an antihelminthic).

 Mebendazole comes as a tablet that may be crushed and mixed with food or chewed after a meal.